CristiianGB/NodeJS_Typescript_CRUD/README.md

 ## Mongodb

-Mongodb options you can use a local or a remote database:
+Mongodb options you can use a local or a remote database: (prefeer local, if you just want to see the project use remote)

 - Local
 - [Mongodb Atals](https://account.mongodb.com/account/login)